Then Peter said to [Jesus], "We've given up everything to follow you. What will we get?"

 At first glance, Peter's statement and question seem very self-promoting.
-The question, however, is more his looking for re-assurance that they have indeed tried to follow him.
+The question, however, is more his looking for reassurance that they have indeed tried to follow Jesus.
 They had, in fact, left everything to follow him.
 While they had not always understood or chosen the proper course, they had sacrificed everything to follow him.
-We must not discount the great sacrifices these 12 had made.
-When Jesus is crucified, it had to make their devastation all the more severe.
+We must not discount the great sacrifices these 12 apostles made.
+When Jesus is crucified, it will make their devastation all the more severe.

 Jesus does not rebuke Peter.
 Instead, like he had done for so many others who were desperate for his care and cure, he affirms him.
-In the same way, if we truly surrender our lives in obedience to Jesus Christ as Lord, he promises us very much the same kind of blessing.
-Just as we cannot out sacrifice God, neither can we begin to imagine his ultimate blessings for us who loved him and sought to faithfully follow him!
+In the same way, if we truly surrender our lives in obedience to Jesus Christ as Lord, he promises us very much the same kind of blessing he promises in today's verses.
+Just as we cannot out sacrifice God, neither can we begin to imagine his ultimate blessings for us who love him and seek to faithfully follow him!